davemhyman/lava2d/README.md

 This is the core python code needed to run the lava flow propagation model described in Hyman et al. (2022, in review: JGR - Solid Earth).
 There will likely be a name change to this code, so please consider "lava_2d_py" a placeholder.

-**Please note: This model is not yet peer reviewed, so use at your own risk and discretion** **Currently, this model is intended only for research purposes and any other use cases are not advised**
+**Please note: This model is not yet peer reviewed, so use at your own risk and discretion.
+This model is intended only for research purposes currently.**

 The main architecture is as follows: